Travel: Lone House

 Traps off the Trail

-Continue north and disarm a second trap, beyond which you’ll find the estate of Bartholomew Delgado, along with the man himself.
+From the first traps you encounter, veer off the road to the west to find a log you can loot for a Potion of Cure Moderate Wounds and some other trinkets, then return to the road and continue north and disarm a second trap and loot a stump for some gems.
+Next continue north to find the estate of Bartholomew Delgado, along with the man himself.
 First find [Perception 22] and disarm [Trickery 22] a trap along the front of his fence to the west, then head east of his house to find [Perception 7] some rocks you can loot for a Dwarven Helm Shard.

 Bartering with Bartholomew

 Once done, introduce yourself to the magically-adept hermit and chat a bit, if you must.
-He’s got little of interest to say, but he does sell a variety of interesting trinkets, including a Giantslayer’s Clasp (good against Trolls!), two Wands of Acid Arrow, and a number of arcane spell scrolls, including Hold Person, Fireball, Haste, Acid Arrow, Scorching Ray… and the humble Recipe: Kameberry Pie.
+He’s got little of interest to say at this time, but he does sell a variety of interesting trinkets, including a Giantslayer’s Clasp (good against Trolls!), two Wands of Acid Arrow, and a number of arcane spell scrolls, including Hold Person, Fireball, Haste, Acid Arrow, Scorching Ray and the humble Recipe: Kameberry Pie.
 It’s worth noting that most of these items are useful against Trolls.
 Curious thing, that.

 This is the man whose screams caught your attention when you entered the area, and you might as well see what’s going on.
 Talk to him and, after he recovers what little courage he has, he’ll tell you a tale of explosive traps and the little merchant who was perhaps a bit too curious.
 Simply put, he had a close call with one of Bartholomew’s traps, and has been standing here screaming ever since.
 Apparently Bartholomew put too much faith in literacy.